HMS Barbadoes (1804)

-HMS Barbadoes was originally a French privateer and then slave ship named Brave or Braave.
+HMS Barbadoes was originally a French privateer and then a slave ship named Brave or Braave.
 A British slave ship captured her in September 1803.
-In 1803–1804 she became the British privateer Barbadoes for a few months.
+From 1803 to 1804 she became the British privateer Barbadoes for a few months.
 In 1804 the inhabitants of Barbados purchased her and donated her to the Royal Navy, which took her into service as HMS Barbadoes.
 She wrecked on 27 September 1812.

 French privateer

 Barbadoes was a privateer named Braave, or Brave.
 The key source for British warships declares that she was built in Bordeaux in 1799 and captured on 16 March 1804, or in May 1803, in either case in the West Indies.
 In both cases it attributes the capture to HMS Loire.
 HMS Loire did capture a privateer named Braave on 16 March 1804, but on the Irish station, not in the West Indies.
 Furthermore, Braave, was armed with sixteen 12 and 6-pounder guns and had a crew of 110 men.
 She therefore appears to have been about half the size of the vessel that became Barbadoes.

 There was a French vessel named Brave that Lloyd's List reported the British had brought into St Lucia in 1803.
 Lloyd's List referred to her as being the former privateer Brave, and to have been coming from Africa.
 The vessel in question was the negrier (slave ship) Brave that the British captured in 1803, in one account as she was coming from West Africa.
 Brave, under the command of Jean-David Sers and with owner Jacques Conte, had embarked 760 (or 733) captives in West Africa and arrived at an unspecified port in the British Caribbean with 700.